 this innovation project are the course materials.
 So it's a material lecture.”
 (F3)

-“Basically, this is beneficial for us as a lecturer, because we know well that now the students are doing in the real life, in the real world.
+“Basically, this is beneficial for us as lecturers, because we know well that now the students are doing in the real life, in the real world.
 So, they know everything, how actually the people have problems, especially in the health field, and how to deal with it, as well as how to communicate with the community, ...
-Of course, we are as a lecturer, we will have [it] easier to send the message in the lessons, … when…lecturing.
-So, the students may ….not only [imagine] the situation, but they already experience with the real situation...
-So, I think it makes faster the learning process for the students.”
+Of course, we are as a lecturer, we will have it easier to send the message in the lessons, … when…lecturing.
+So, the students may... not only imagine the situation, but they already experience the real situation...
+So, I think it speeds faster the learning process for the students.”
 (F5)

 For the students, benefits included being able to bridge between theory and practice; and learning about local knowledge and customs that help them strengthen their intercultural and communication skills, as well as their understanding of local traditions and cultures – aspects that they may not be able to adequately learn in the HEI classrooms or within their formal HEI curricula.